 5. Repeat 2-3 times or as much as needed throughout the day.

 Enhance with the Sit and Decompress

 The back harness takes advantage of the strong pull of gravity along with your body weight to hold your upper body in place while decompressing your mid and lower back (lumbar spine) – in only 3 minutes daily.

 This can instantly increase the space between your spinal discs by 20%!
-You can choose from 3 sizes to fit your body type, and the cost ranges from $47 – $87 on Amazon
+You can choose from 3 sizes to fit your body type, and the cost is about $38 on Amazon